handsontable/handsontable/docs/next/guides/building-and-testing/modules.md

 ## Using modules

-To get the most out using Handsontable through modules:
+To get the most out of using Handsontable modules:
 1. [Import the required modules](#importing-required-modules).
 2. Use optional modules of your choice:
    - [Editor modules](#using-editor-modules)